The Journey

 This is where a lot of my range got stress-tested.
 Product work.
 Platform work.
 Architecture.
 Transformation.
 Complex organizations.
 Imperfect systems.
 Deadlines that did not care whether the conditions were ideal.

-That is where I learned how much of delivery is human.
+Those years taught me how much of delivery is human.
 How much of execution is about connecting business, product, and technology into one shared direction.
 How much progress depends on removing friction, building trust, and helping teams move together.

 This chapter made the others useful.
 It turned curiosity into judgment, judgment into delivery, and delivery into something repeatable.